-- Authorized to Offer status (formerly known as Level 1): Agents who are licensed, appointed and contracted with UnitedHealthcare, and have completed UnitedHealthcare certification requirements. - Authorized to Offer Elite status (formerly known as Level 2): Agents must meet requirements for the Authorized to Offer status level and must have 25 commission-eligible, accepted and paid sales of AARP Medicare Supplement
+Authorized to Offer status (formerly known as Level 1): Agents who are licensed, appointed and contracted with UnitedHealthcare, and have completed UnitedHealthcare certification requirements.

-Plans and/or Medicare Select Plans OR maintain a book of business of 150 or more active members.
+Authorized to Offer Elite status (formerly known as Level 2): Agents must meet requirements for the Authorized to Offer status level and must have 25 commissioneligible, accepted and paid sales of AARP Medicare Supplement Plans and/or Medicare Select Plans OR maintain a book of business of 150 or more active members each year.

-For more information, see the Authorized to Offer Program Guidelines located on Jarvis > Knowledge Center > Authorized to Offer > A2O Program Guidelines.
+For more information, see the Authorized to Offer Program Guidelines located on Jarvis>Knowledge Center>Ready to Sell>Authorized to Offer>A2O Program Guidelines.

-AARP Services, Inc. Agent Visits
+AARP Services, Inc. agent visits